Master's Programme in Finance

 1. General admission requirements

-The application must first fulfill the general eligibility requirements before it is sent to the Master's programme for academic evaluation.
+The application must first fulfil the general eligibility requirements before it is sent to the Master's programme for academic evaluation.
 Read carefully the general admission requirements, selection schedule, required application documents and application instructions on our website section admissions.
 See also language requirements.

 In addition to the general eligibility requirements, each Master's programme has programme-specific evaluation criteria.